kgklein/PLUME/README.md

 ### Legacy Dispersion Relation/Eigenfunction Output
 The format for .new_low_n. = .false. is shown below:

-The output format for parameter depends on the number of species in the plasma.
-(The output for species 1 is always first, species 2 is second, etc.) for two species:
+The output format depends on the number of species in the plasma.
+(The output for species 1 is always first, species 2 is second, etc.)
+For two species:
 ```
 kperp,kpar,betap,vtp, !1-4
 omega,gamma,          !5-6